+For back pain relief, it is important to work on flexibility and strength on your kinetic chain because straining the spine and spine muscles can lead to spasm.
 Back pain can be as a result of weakness or tightness of your hamstrings, hips, quads and gluteus.
-It is important to work on flexibility and strength on your kinetic chain because straining the spine and spine muscles can lead to spasm.
 Exercise eases severity and recurrent of back pain in the future.
 If you need to fix that dire pain in your back, try some of these simple holistic exercises to boost your strength.

 Position yourself flat on your belly and use your forearms to prop yourself up.
 Ensure elbows are placed approximately 90 degrees under the shoulders.
 Firmly press through the palm of your hands and ends of your feet using minimum force while making sure the pubic bone is pressed forward.
 Do this for 1to 3 minutes unless feelings of discomfort arise.